-The board comprises four directors, two of whom (Jiahui Jeremiah Thum and Garry Edwards) are independent non-executive directors and two executive directors (Ching-Tiem Huang (Managing Director) and Ching-Ling Chi (Chief Financial Officer)).
+The board comprises three directors, one of whom (Jiahui Jeremiah Thum) is independent non-executive director and two executive directors (Ching-Tiem Huang (Managing Director) and Ching-Ling Chi (Chief Financial Officer)).

-The names of the directors who held office during the year are detailed on pages 4 to 12 of the Company's 2016 Annual Report in the Director's Report, together with details of each director's skills, experience and expertise, appointment date and the independence of the director.
+The names of the directors who held office during the year are detailed on pages 4 to 12 of the Company's 2018 Annual Report in the Director's Report, together with details of each director's skills, experience and expertise, appointment date and the independence of the director.